operasoftware/devopera/articles/_posts/2013-05-21-remotely-debugging-opera-for-android.md

 ## Connect desktop to device

-Start Opera for Android, and enable debugging by entering <samp>opera:debug</samp> in your address bar and checking the "enable" checkbox in the resulting page, as seen below.
+Start Opera for Android, and enable debugging by entering opera:debug in your address bar and checking the "enable" checkbox in the resulting page, as seen below.

 ![opera:debug page and 'enable' checkbox](opera-debug.png)

 Now let's get the debugger started:

-- In your computer's terminal, navigate to the directory into which you extracted the Android SDK.
+In your computer's terminal, navigate to the directory into which you extracted the Android SDK.
 Once there, navigate to sdk > platform-tools.
 Inside there you should see an executable called adb, which is an acronym for Android Debugging Bridge.

-- To start the debugging bridge, Type in the following terminal command: `adb forward tcp:9222 localabstract:opera_devtools_remote`
+To start the debugging bridge, Type in the following terminal command:

+	adb forward tcp:9222 localabstract:opera_devtools_remote

-- You should see a message output along the lines of the following:
+You should see a message output along the lines of the following:

-	- daemon not running. starting it now on port 5037
+	$ daemon not running. starting it now on port 5037*
-	- daemon started successfully
+	$ daemon started successfully

 If you are using Linux or Mac OSX, you will have to add ./ at the start of the terminal command above, to tell terminal to look for adb inside the current directory, and not your Path.
 To avoid having to do this every time, you could add a path to adb in your actual path.
-You can do this by placing a line in your <samp>~/.profile</samp> or <samp>~/.bash_profile</samp> like so:
+You can do this by placing a line in your ~/.profile or ~/.bash_profile like so:

 	export PATH=/Users/your-username/path-to-adk-folder/adt/sdk/platform-tools/:$PATH